GeoBridge: A Semantic-Anchored Multi-View Foundation Model Bridging Images and Text for Geo-Localization: GeoLoc Construction and Preprocessing

 To further remove low-quality content, we employ a cascade of three lightweight quality gates: \begin{itemize} \item BH-Gate (Blur--Haze): measures global texture using Laplacian variance and pixel variance, eliminating blurry sub-images such as those with motion blur, distant scenes under heavy fog, and heavily compressed textures. \item C-Gate (Global Contrast): eliminates images with weak edges based on global contrast, filtering drone subimages that are slightly out of focus, over- or under-exposed. \item UN-Gate (Uniformity--Noise): uses entropy as the primary criterion, combined with variance range and ratios of saturated pixels, to distinguish uniform but informationless pseudo-textures from noise patterns, eliminating images lacking strong features such as large expanses of blue sky, open water, deserts, and grasslands. \end{itemize}

 In practice, this cascade yields a pool of structurally rich, high-contrast, and semantically useful crops.

 \textbf{Tri-view alignment.} For each quality-screened drone subimage, we used its seed coordinates to retrieve Google Street View panoramas.
-We then cropped Google Satellite tiles to align with the co-located region covered by the subimage.
+This API returns static, non-interactive panoramic imagery.
+For each sampled location, we requested images using geographic coordinates together with camera parameters.
+Our use of the API follows service-specific terms\footnote{\url{https://developers.google.com/maps/documentation/streetview/policies}} \footnote{\url{https://cloud.google.com/maps-platform/terms/maps-service-terms/index-20240515}}.
+We then cropped Google Satellite\footnote{\url{https://www.google.com/earth/}} tiles to align with the co-located region covered by the subimage.
 This produces yields 52,679 geographically co-located drone--street panorama--satellite triplets spanning 36 countries.
 We designate 5,351 triplets from non-overlapping cities as a held-out evaluation set.
 Dataset statistics are summarized in Table~\ref{tab:datasets}.
-Compared with existing datasets, GeoLoc provides broader scene diversity and greater scale, establishing a stronger, more reliable foundation for advancing current research.
-Further details are provided in the supplementary materials.
+Notably, our method remains effective on publicly datasets, indicating that its performance is not tied to any specific proprietary data source.
+Further details are in the supplementary materials.